SESYNC-ci/advanced-git-lesson/docs/_slides/exercise.md

 git push -u origin (name of new branch)
 ```

-- Merge the branch into the master branch and push to the remote.
+- Merge the branch into the main branch and push to the remote.

 ```
-git checkout master
+git checkout main
-git merge (name of new branch) git push -u origin master
+git merge (name of new branch) git push -u origin main
 ```

 - Delete the now-merged branch on your local machine and remotely.